bonded title bonded title

 Vehicle owners must follow these steps to obtain a bonded title:

 1. File an Application: Complete the state’s bonded title application form.
-Access forms through the DMV website or office.
+Access forms are available through the DMV website or office.

 2. Get a Vehicle Inspection: Obtain a VIN inspection by an authorized inspector.
 The DMV often mandates this step.